FIFA panel upholds one-year ban on ex-German FA head Niersbach

 Niersbach, who sat on the FIFA Council and is also a member of the executive committee of European soccer's governing body UEFA, though currently suspended, resigned as DFB president in November 2015.

+"His personal decision ... to accept the consequences of misconduct in the past deserves recognition and respect," the DFB said.

+Current president Reinhard Grindel will now campaign for a position on UEFA's executive committee, the DFB added.

-He had been unable to explain a 6.7 million euro ($7.4 million) payment from German World Cup organizers to FIFA.
+Niersbach was unable to explain a 6.7 million euros ($7.4 million) payment from German World Cup organizers to FIFA.

-A report in May from the investigatory chamber of FIFA's ethics committee - an independent body - found Niersbach had violated its ethics code.
+A report in May from the investigatory chamber of FIFA's ethics committee, an independent body, found Niersbach had violated its ethics code.

 The German repeatedly denied any wrongdoing and lodged an appeal.
 He is also under investigation by Frankfurt prosecutors for suspected tax evasion over that specific payment to FIFA.